Due Diligence Checklist

-Before anyone steps inside a property, the first step is to review it in detail online.
+Before stepping inside a property, review it in detail online.
 This involves examining the listing photos, floor plans, and any video or drone content.
-We also study the street and neighbourhood using satellite imagery and virtual maps, comparing these to subdivision plans within the Vendor Statement.
+Study the street and neighbourhood using satellite imagery and virtual maps, comparing these to subdivision plans within the Vendor Statement.
 This approach often highlights issues such as neighbouring developments, access concerns, or property layout problems.
 Pre-inspection research is a time-saving step that can remove unsuitable options early, ensuring you focus only on properties that meet your brief.

 After the property passes the pre-inspection and contract review, it’s time to schedule the inspection.
-Speed is critical as high-quality properties can sell in hours, and expats relying on friends or family often miss out.
-This is one of the most powerful reasons to work with a Buyers Agency who can respond instantly.
+Speed is critical as high-quality properties can sell in hours.
+This is one of the most powerful reasons to work with a Buyer's Agency that can respond instantly.
 For those managing inspections remotely, clear instructions and preparation are essential to avoid missing anything during the walkthrough.

 If you cannot attend the inspection yourself, the walkthrough must be recorded.
 This allows you to pause, review, and assess at your own pace, unlike live FaceTime calls.
 During the inspection, you need to capture every room, appliance, and outdoor space.
 Ask questions about recent maintenance, renovations, or known issues, and make sure the person attending understands your requirements and does not make personal judgments.
 Inside the Shortlist, we provide detailed training you can pass on to your representative on how to record a property inspection.